Website & blogs © Louis Kraft 2013-2020

 Contact Kraft at email@example.com or comment at the end of the blog

 Ladies and gents this blog has been a long time coming.
 My apologies.
 As often, I am going to focus on subjects that are important to me.
-Hopefully the text moves forward at a good clip and doesn’t put you to sleep.
+Hopefully the text moves forward at a good clip.
 And as always, I’ve arranged this blog to my liking; meaning that I’ve saved the most important—and all the sections are important to me—for last.

 The pirate Francis Drake, the soldier George Armstrong Custer, and guess who?

 The pirate Francis Drake and the soldier George Armstrong Custer entered my life near the beginning.
 By the 5th grade I had discovered the English pirate the Spaniards called “El Draque,” the dragon.

 Drake’s derring-do in his private war against the Spanish empire terrorized not only coastal Spain but all of King Philip II’s cities in the New World.
 But, unlike pirates before and after him, he wasn’t a blood-thirsty murderer.
 Instead of butchering captives during a time of extreme religious prejudice he never harbored a bloodlust and acted with compassion.
 At times he even wined and dined prisoners on plates of crystal while musicians performed.
 Drake’s genius was twofold: He boldly plotted strikes against Spain’s empire that were implausible. and he could improvise as needed.